- Positioning Playbook

 Sometimes compatibility isn't obvious.
 You need to create an intuitive connection.

-Example: The time I pieced together a 'hipster zombie' news story from two completely isolated trends (zombies and London's growing tech scene) and connected this to costumes.
+Example: The time I pieced together a 'hipster zombie' news story from two completely isolated but popular trends (zombies and London's growing tech scene) and connected this to costumes.
 The story got picked up by tech publishers like UKTN.

 Certain products and services lend themselves better to this process than others.
 It’s pretty straightforward to be creative and tie a costume into a news cycle.
 But, if you sell bathroom taps you have to be a lot more creative!